PEOPLE

 KIMBERLY STEINER, AIA, Principal

 Kimberly is a licensed architect with over twenty years of experience working in Atlanta and New York City.
-She is currently a founding principal at the interdisciplinary architecture and landscape architecture practice, Steiner Studio LLC, in Atlanta, GA.
+She is currently a founding principal at the interdisciplinary architecture and landscape architecture practice, Steiner Studio LLC in Atlanta, GA.
 Her work at Steiner Studio focuses on integrating carefully articulated architecture with organic process-based landscape design at multiple scales — from the public realm to private residences — by both partnering with acclaimed firms on large national and international projects, and engaging on small institutional and intimate residential projects in the southeast.

 Prior to joining Weiss/Manfredi, Kimberly worked for Kohn, Pedersen and Fox (KPF) in New York City as well as Perkins+Will in Atlanta, GA.